mmahoney09110/EldenTracker/README.md

 - Secure API key protection
 - Request forwarding for OpenAI endpoints (chat/response)
 - Lightweight and high-performance
-- Easy integration with C#, Unity, WPF, or other .NET clients
+- Logs and tracks games stats
+- Viewable in a frinedly UI

 ---

 ## Why This Exists

-Embedding your OpenAI API key in a client-side application (like a game overlay) poses a security risk.
-This proxy server lets your client send requests without ever exposing your key.
+Embedding my OpenAI API key in my client-side application (a game overlay) poses a security risk.
+This proxy server lets my client send requests without ever exposing my key.
+I also wanted to be able to view and allow others to view users stats.

 ---